activescaffold/active_scaffold_child_memberships/README.md

 ## Overriding Helpers

-The helper `active_scaffold_child_memberships_helper` can be overrided to change the default columns rendered, instead of the assigned records only.
+The helper `active_scaffold_child_memberships_members` can be overrided to change the default columns rendered, instead of the assigned records only.
 For example to render all available roles:

 ```ruby
 def active_scaffold_child_memberships_helper(column, row_records)